tuinstoelen/gardena-local-control/README.md

 Note that this piece of software is currently in an early state.
 We wanted to push anything as soon as possible to share it to all of you.
 Take care with us 💚

+## Note March 2025:

+During recomissioning of my Gardena gateway and equipment, after winter storage, the local control did not work anymore.
+Probably due to a system update.
+After reconnecting the UART and examining the system, it turns out that root's homedir was moved from /home/root to /root and that python was upgraded from 3.11 to 3.12, so we use a different site-packages folder now.

+Fixing it (for me!) entailed:
+ - re-adding my SSH public key to the new /root/.ssh/authorized_keys
+ - moving the gardena-local-control folder to the new /root/ home dir
+ - Moving the paho python packages (paho*) to the new /usr/lib/python3.12/site-packages/ folder
+ - adjusting the /etc/systemd/system/gardenalocalcontrol.service file to point to the new location of the script in /root
+ - adjusting the /etc/sysupgrade.conf file to exclude our new locations I've adjusted the installation guide here to reflect the changes but they are untested.

 ## Installation

 There are two methods of installation:

 1. Install the python script onto the gardena gateway, and have it communicate directly with MQTT on a remote computer.
+1a - Install with use of PIP
+1b - install without use of PIP

-2. Forward the LemonBeat communications to a remote host via socat, and run the python script there.
+3. Forward the LemonBeat communications to a remote host via socat, and run the python script there.
 This option has the advantage that you make minimal changes to the gardena gateway, and you are less constrained with regards to CPU power, memory and storage, which are all very tight on the gardena gateway.

 ## Installation option 1 - run script on gardena gateway.

 1. Connect to the UART of the gateway and log in.
 Enable remote SSH access and make sure you have access, by adding your public SSH key to the gateway's /root/.ssh/authorized_keys file.
 See the FAQ [How do I root my Gardena Smart Gateway and prepare it for using the script] for details.

 2. Python3 and most prerequisites are already present on the gateway, only the paho-mqtt is missing.
 So we need to install that.
+   We might be able to just unzip the wheel .whl package into /usr/lib/python3.12/site-packages/ but this is the proper route:

   So we first need to install pip, the python package manager.

    We just have enough free space to do this, but it barely fits.